Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung records four sleep stages:

 - Awake: Samsung explains that these can be “brief periods of awakenings” or moments when you’re “waking up completely.”
 This can include position changes during sleep.
-So if you’re a tosser and turner, expect this figure to be fairly high.
+So if you’re a restless sleeper, expect this figure to be fairly high.
 Ideally, it should make up 0%-9% of your total sleep time.

 - REM: This is the sleep stage named after the rapid eye movement that occurs.
 Dreaming also often takes place during this stage.
 It should account for 19%-27% of sleep time.

-- Light: This is the lightest period of sleep when you are most likely to wake.
+- Light: This is the lightest sleep period when you are most likely to wake.
 Typically, this period accounts for the most significant amount of sleep time, between 44%-59%.

 - Deep: Finally, Samsung describes deep sleep as the stage with the lowest brain, heart, and breathing activity.
 It’s also essential for the body’s physical recovery.
 Sleepers usually spend 10%-12% in this stage.